rbms-bsc/DCRMR/_pages/Additional-notes/Details-of-script.md

 <a name="9.245.3.1">9.245.3.1</a> Make a note on the script of the expression if considered important.

-<a name="9.245.3.2">9.245.3.2</a> Always note the presence of nonroman script in the manifestation if it has been transcribed only in romanized form in the description (see [Language and script of the description, 0.3.2.1](/DCRMR/general-rules/Language-and-script-of-the-description/#0.3.2.1)).
+<a name="9.245.3.2">9.245.3.2</a> Always note the presence of nonroman script in the resource if it has been transcribed only in romanized form in the description (see [Language and script of the description, 0.3.2.1](/DCRMR/general-rules/Language-and-script-of-the-description/#0.3.2.1)).

 >Example:
 ><CITE>Church Slavic in Cyrillic script</CITE>